 When James I came to the throne as the first Stuart king of England in 1603, the diverse traditions of Tudor architecture continued.
 Timber-framed construction was still often used for smaller buildings.
+In some high-status houses, timberwork could be highly elaborate and ornate, as in the house that is now the Feathers Hotel in Ludlow, Shropshire.
 Large country houses with symmetrical rows of large mullioned windows, bays, and ornate interiors were still built – Chastleton in Oxfordshire is one example; Rousham, in the same county, although altered, is another.
 Naas House in Gloucestershire, a third, enlivens this style of architecture with an delightful ogee-shaped cupola and a rooftop viewing platform.
 Such houses could feature interiors that were panelled with wood and adorned with riotous carving very much derived from the Tudor mode, as in the extraordinary overmantel in the solar at Stokesay Castle.
 Town buildings could still display a rustic version of classicism and mythology in their decoration, or rows of plain, vaguely classical arches in their structure.
 The vernacular tradition continued when it came to smaller houses and buildings such as schools.
 And Gothic was still sometimes used for churches.

 But in London a new stylistic wind was blowing, bringing a more scholarly, correct form of classicism.
 The chief exponent of this new classicism was Inigo Jones, who designed buildings for the royal court.
 Jones visited Italy, studied the architecture there, and read Andrea Palladio’s great architectural textbook, I Quattro Libra dell’architettura.
 He became one of the most influential of all English architects.